 1. Embrace trends with fashion business cards

 The fashion industry is known for having high attrition on-trend, and customers want to know what’s in and outdated.
-Your business card design ideas should be a reflection of the industry and include designs that are in style for a particular year.
+Your visiting card design ideas should be a reflection of the industry and include designs that are in style for a particular year.
 You can also create a stylish fashion logo to go flawlessly with your trendy business cards.

 💡Tip: Keep the front simple to make it easy for the readers to process the information.
 Add clean sans serif fonts, solid colors, and minimal text to exude elegance.